dmitry-solov/user-funnel-analysis-python/README.md

 ## Overview

-Analisi funnel View → Cart → Purchase con applicazione del framework AARRR per identificare bottleneck comportamentali e tradurre insight quantitativi in raccomandazioni di prodotto.
+Funnel analysis (View → Cart → Purchase) using the AARRR framework to identify behavioral bottlenecks and translate quantitative insights into product recommendations.

 ## Key Highlights

-- Costruzione funnel View → Cart → Purchase
+- Built a View → Cart → Purchase funnel
-- Identificazione bottleneck di activation (11.15% View → Cart)
+- Identified activation bottleneck (11.15% View → Cart)
-- Analisi comportamentale per ora e giorno della settimana
+- Analyzed user behavior by hour and day of the week
-- Funnel per brand
+- Built funnel breakdown by brand
-- Applicazione framework AARRR
+- Applied AARRR framework

 ## Main Product Insight

-Il principale collo di bottiglia è l’activation: solo l’11.15% degli utenti passa da View a Cart, mentre Cart → Purchase ≈ 60%.
+The main bottleneck is activation: only 11.15% of users move from View to Cart, while Cart → Purchase ≈ 60%.

-Questo indica che il checkout funziona, ma il problema è nella fase di product discovery.
+This indicates that the checkout process works well, but the issue lies in the product discovery stage.

 ## Repository Structure

-- `funnel_analysis.ipynb` – analisi tecnica completa
+- `funnel_analysis.ipynb` – full technical analysis
-- `PRODUCT_CASE.md` – product insights, metriche e raccomandazioni
+- `PRODUCT_CASE.md` – product insights, metrics, and recommendations

 ## Tools